williamtruve/kaggle/README.md

 # kaggle
-A repository for Kaggle competitions
+A repository for Kaggle competitions etc